 Since beginning my internship at the Rakow Research Library, I’ve been pleasantly surprised by their collections every day.
 One of the most interesting I’ve come across so far is Katharine Lamb Tait’s archive.
 In this collection of close to 30 boxes, there’s everything from Tait’s sketches for stained glass window designs to her diploma to her purse.
 It’s a unique insight into the life of an artist that people rarely get to see.

 Tait’s life is full of many accomplishments.
 For more than 20 years, she was the head designer at J&R Lamb Studios.
-A moment that stands out in the company’s history is when Tait’s work won them a commission from Marine Corps Base Camp Lejeune.
-However, the studio felt the need to hide the fact that a woman designing their windows.
-Katharine’s brother Carl said, “You’re the only one that can do it, and I won’t tell them that you’re a girl or a woman.”
+A moment that stands out in the company’s history is when Tait’s work won them a prestigious commission from Marine Corps Base Camp Lejeune.
+However, the studio felt the need to hide the fact that a woman designed their windows.
+Katharine’s brother Karl said, “You’re the only one that can do it, and I won’t tell them that you’re a girl or a woman.”
 She was proud that her sketches won them the commission, and even commented that the pieces had to “have two signatures on it by some high mucky-muck in the Marine Corps.”
 The mucky-muck, General R. H. Barrow, praised her work in multiple letters found in the Library’s collection, calling the work “beautiful,” “meaningful,” and an “inspiration for generations.”
-The work took her a few years to complete, including the initial designs and the cartoons.
+The work took her two years to complete, including the initial designs and the full-scale cartoons.

 Tait’s windows are located all around the United States, from Holy Trinity Lutheran Church in New York City to 24 windows at The All Saints Episcopal Church in Birmingham, Alabama.
 In her lifetime, Katharine completed over 1,000 commissions.
 The insight I have gained into her life and career through her collection is a treat.

 There’s so much to see in Tait’s collection.
-She wasn’t only a talented artist, but a nature enthusiast, a mother, and a collector of peasant blouses.
+She wasn’t only a talented artist, but a nature enthusiast, a mother, and a collector of European peasant blouses.
 There’s a stack of membership cards in her files, most of them for art organizations or nature preservation groups.
 There are notes and diagrams for windows in her sketchbooks, books on art and nature, and plenty of designs drawings.
 It’s something special, to have these important pieces of someone’s life and to be able to piece them together into a story that’s about more than just art, but also the process and person behind it.
 Plus, it’s not every day you get to hold a sketch that became a full-sized stained glass window in your hands.

 See work by Tait in the Museum’s collection.